 Take a look at where prospects are dropping out of your sales journey and see what you can do to make that step easier.
 Maybe there’s one too many sales calls in the process or a missed opportunity to send an automated email to an interested customer while they’re at their most invested.

-Once you’ve mastered these first steps, you’re ready to dive into our Favorite Recipes for Inbound Marketers—it’s packed with specific inbound marketing strategies to try and more.
+Once you’ve mastered these first steps, you’re ready to dive into The Only Inbound Marketing Guide You'll Ever Need—it’s packed with specific inbound marketing strategies to try and more.